salmogl/informedMetricCode/README.md

 	e.
 Run the script "xls2mat_CANDF.m".

 2. kmplot.m - a Matlab function that calculates Kaplan-Meier survival plot.
-Download: http://www.mathworks.com/matlabcentral/fileexchange/22293.
+Download: http://www.mathworks.com/matlabcentral/fileexchange/22293 (update 20 Apr 2018), and save it at the folder "GenesExpression".

 3. logrank.m - a Matlab function that calculates P-value.
-Download: http://www.mathworks.com/matlabcentral/fileexchange/22317.
+Download: http://www.mathworks.com/matlabcentral/fileexchange/22317 (update 26 Jun 2018), and save it at the folder "GenesExpression".

 ### MSK data set (Section 7.1 in the paper)